 The show space never felt full, but thanks to a steady stream of visitors throughout the day, who mostly stayed for an hour or two, it was never quiet.
 330 were counted through the doors, before the party, and some went there to looking to place an order.
-At least one attendee was heard saying to his friend that he’d seen the bicycle, in the Northern booth, on which he’d put a deposit in the coming week.
+At least one attendee was heard saying to his friend that he’d seen a bicycle in the Northern booth on which he’d put a deposit in the coming week.
 Many others fell in love, and seeds were sewn for future bike purchases.

 Northern is the in-house custom brand of the Angry Catfish bike shop.
 The frame builder is Alex Cook, who formerly worked in the Peacock Groove workshop.

 As in previous years some of those that came for the show are back-yard builders, a largely unrecognized branch of the maker family who chop bikes or build them from scratch without any intention to make sales.
 One such was Minnesota Midtown local Seth Fellows, a tattoo artist by trade who usually makes himself tall bikes to ride around on.
 He’d heard about Minnecycle from associates who work in bike shops.